Unbounded Largest Eigenvalue of Large Sample Covariance Matrices: Asymptotics, Fluctuations and Applications: Introduction

 To make a rough conclusion from these results, $\lmax(S_N)$ does not in general approach the largest eigenvalue of $\lmax(\Gamma_N)$.
 Moreover, if $\lmax(S_N)$ converges to the bulk edge of the LSD of $\mu^{S_N}$, then it often has Tracy-Widom fluctuation at the scale $n^{2/3}$.
 If $\lmax(S_N)$ converges to a point outside the bulk, it often has Gaussian-type fluctuation at the scale $n^{1/2}$.

 The previously mentionned results are limited to the case where $\lmax(\Gamma_N)$ is uniformly bounded.
-There are however interesting cases where $\lmax(\Gamma_N)$ goes to infinity, see for instance Forni et al. \cite{forni2000generalized} in a context of econometrics, or consider the context of long memory stationary processes where the LSD of $\mu^{\Gamma_N}$ has a non-compact support.
+There are however interesting cases where $\lmax(\Gamma_N)$ goes to infinity, see for instance Forni et al. \cite{forni2000generalized} in a context of econometrics.

+Recently and mainly fostered by principal component analysis (PCA) in high dimension, there has been a renewed interest in the case where a small number of spiked eigenvalues of the population covariance matrix goes to infinity while the rest of the population eigenvalues remains bounded.
+Let us mention in growing generality Jung and Marron \cite{jung2009pca}, Shen et al. \cite{shen2013surprising}, Wang and Fan \cite{wang2017asymptotics}, Cai et al. \cite{cai2017limiting}.
+In the latter, a complete description of the various scenarios of the spikes and their multiplicity is considered, and the first non-spiked eigenvalue's fluctuations are established.
+In \cite{ledoit2018optimal}, Ledoit and Wolf consider a similar framework referred to as the "Arrow model".

+In this article, we complement the general picture by considering population covariance matrices with unbounded limiting spectral distribution.
+Such a case arises in the context of long memory stationary processes and is not covered by the existing results.
+In the framework considered here, we are not in the case where a majority of the population eigenvalues remains bounded.
+In particular, the assumptions in \cite{wang2017asymptotics,cai2017limiting} fail to hold.